 Bliss OS is an Android operating system for a computer that offers an almost near-to-stock Android interface but with extra functionalities to drive the operating system.

-Blisspop is pure Android x86 ports but with few modifications like the taskbar and system stability.
-You can also launch apps in Windowed mode rather than the full-screen which helps opening two or more apps side by side.
+BlissOS is pure Android x86 ports but with few modifications like the taskbar and system stability.
+You can also launch apps in Windowed mode rather than the full-screen which helps open two or more apps side by side.

-A note about Openthos and Bliss OS: When testing both OS failed to boot over UEFI firmware, they run successfully when Legacy mode was turned on from the BIOS settings.
-So if you have a computer with only UEFI firmware you maybe not be able to boot both of the Android Operating Systems from a bootable media device.
-But if you insist and like to test them you can use virtual machine software to run them on the operating system you are using.
-Some of the modern computers might have support for Legacy mode, but you need to enable it from the BIOS settings.
-So technically if you are running on Windows 8 or newer your computer probably has support for UEFI firmware in you might face problems booting these two so check in your BIOS settings if you can find Legacy mode and enable it.
+A note about Openthos and Bliss OS: When testing build 14 and 15 both failed to boot over UEFI firmware, they ran successfully when Legacy mode was turned on from the BIOS settings.
+In this case, you are probably not able to boot Android OS from bootable media if you have only UEFI firmware.
+If you insist and like to test them you can use virtual machine software to run them on the operating system you are using.
+The BIOS of some modern computers might allow you to enable Legacy mode, but that will depend on the model.
+Technically, if you are using Windows 8 or newer, your computer probably supports UEFI firmware in which case you might have trouble booting these two.
+To fix this, check your BIOS settings and enable Legacy Mode.